Best Clinical Psychology Programs in Texas

 Campus Based - Visit Website

-The University of Texas at Austin's Clinical Psychology Training Program is a premier research-focused doctoral program ranking in the top 4% nationally.
-Designed for aspiring researchers and clinicians, the program emphasizes empirically supported treatments and comprehensive psychological science training.
-Students explore diverse research areas including neuropsychology, depression, anxiety disorders, and autism while receiving rigorous clinical assessment and intervention preparation.
-The program offers exceptional opportunities for advanced psychological research and professional development, preparing graduates for impactful careers in academia, research, and clinical practice.
+The University of Texas at Austin's Clinical Psychology Training Program stands as a top-tier doctoral program, ranking in the top 4% nationally.
+This research-intensive program prepares students for careers in academia, research, and clinical practice through rigorous training in empirically supported treatments and psychological science.
+Students engage with diverse research areas such as neuropsychology, depression, anxiety disorders, and autism while developing clinical assessment and intervention skills.
+The program requires an entrance exam for admission.
+Accredited by APA and PCSAS, it emphasizes multicultural psychology and offers extensive research opportunities under faculty with varied interests.

 - Top 10 Clinical Psychology Program